MarceloArraes/budibase-currency-aud/README.md

 ## Installation

-1. Go to the [Releases page](https://github.com/MarceloArraes/budibase-currency-input/releases) of your GitHub repository. *(Note: You'll need to create a release and upload the built file there)*.
+1. Go to the [Releases page](https://github.com/MarceloArraes/budibase-currency-input/releases) of your GitHub repository.
 2. Download the latest `budibase-currency-input-[version].tar.gz` file.
 3. In your Budibase builder, navigate to the **Admin** section (`/portal`).
 4. Go to **Plugins** and click the **Add Plugin** button.